-Are you considering installing a cold air intake to save on your gas bill?
+Are you considering installing a chilly air intake to save on your gas bill?

-If so, it’s probably not worth your time.
-Cold air intakes have a small impact on performance and fuel economy, but without any other modifications, it’s minimal.
+If so, it’s probably not worth your undertaking.
+Cold air intakes have a minor impact on performance and fuel economy, but without any other modifications, it’s insignificant.

-A cold air intake usually won’t harm your car’s MPG.
+A frigid air intake usually won’t harm your car’s MPG.
 But it won’t do that much for it, either.

 Table of ContentsShow